App Limits

 Fewer features, fewer of these problems

-Fella replaces that with a single list of blocked apps.
-There's no grouping behavior to misjudge, no category-vs-Safari gap, and no separate Downtime schedule to confuse with a daily limit.
-Apps you choose stay blocked by default, with one 5-minute emergency unlock per day.
+Fella uses a single list of blocked apps.
+Apps you choose stay blocked by default, with one 5-minute emergency unlock per blocking session.

 App Limits FAQ